BrugadaSyndrome/Utilities/README.md

 # Utilities

-Some classes and utility functions that are useful in the languages I use most.
+Some classes and utility functions that I find useful.